Honoring the Marine Corps 250th birthday, 2une In's Mia Monet reports to basic training

 Trending News

-She laced her boots one morning and got into formation with Gunnery Sargent Trenton Tucker as they both followed Gunnery Sargent Eric Martinez's lead.
+She laced her boots and got into formation with Gunnery Sergeant Trenton Tucker as they both followed Gunnery Sergeant Eric Martinez's lead.

 More News